The AP Spanish Exam 2024: Your Complete Starter Guide

-In this section, you’ll write a brief email replying to an example email.
-Don’t forget to include a greeting, closing, answers to questions posed and follow-up questions of your own.
+In this section, you’ll write a brief reply to an example email.
+Don’t forget to include a greeting, closing, answers to its questions and follow-up questions of your own.

-You’ll need to present both sides of the argument but also express your own perspective using the materials provided to support your ideas.
+You’ll need to present both sides of the argument while also expressing your own perspective using the materials provided to support your ideas.
 Obviously, your Spanish writing matters here, but so do your comprehension and writing skills in general.

 Try to incorporate information from all the sources within your final product.
-Don’t forget to use all you’ve learned about writing essays in your English class.
+Don’t forget to use everything you’ve learned about writing essays in your English class.
 If you’re unfamiliar with this style of writing, Purdue’s Online Writing Lab has a helpful guide.

 Here, it’s important to think on your feet.
 You won’t have a lot of time to prepare, so being able to think about the topic in Spanish rather than translating will save you valuable time.

 Not only should you illustrate your command of the Spanish language, you should also show some knowledge of culture.
 If you make any mistakes, you can always correct yourself, but make sure that your correction is clear.

 The AP Spanish exam employs various “themes” to conceptualize the content it will include.

 It’s important to note that you won’t be quizzed on these topics.
 However, the content of the test itself is based on these themes, so some familiarity with them is helpful.
 Studying vocabulary related to these themes will help provide you with words you may need on the exam.

 Science and Technology: Science and Ethics, Healthcare and Medicine, Access to and Effects of Technology